-- There is a maximum allowable limit to the number of snapshot images for a consistency group (depending on your configuration). - You cannot create a snapshot volume of a failed volume. - You can change the size of the snapshot repository.
+- There is a maximum allowable limit to the number of snapshot images for a consistency group (depending on your configuration). - You cannot create a snapshot volume of a failed volume. - Snapshot volume repositories are fully resizeable.
 If you have the storage capacity you can increase the size of the snapshot repository to avoid a repository full message.
 Conversely, if you find that the snapshot volume repository is larger than you need, you can reduce its size to free up space that is needed by other logical volumes. - Both of these conditions together might cause the creation of a snapshot image to enter in a Pending state when you try to create a snapshot volume: - The base volume that contains this snapshot image is a member of an asynchronous mirror group - The base volume is currently in a synchronization operation.
-As soon as the synchronization operation finishes, the snapshot image is created.
+As soon as the synchronization operation finishes, the snapshot image is created. - The snapshot volume repository must have the same Data Assurance (DA) and Quality of Service (QoS) settings as the associated base volume.
+For example, if a base volume that is used for a snapshot volume is DA enabled, each member volume in the associated snapshot volume repository must be DA enabled.